samersm/fluorite/README.md

 * git merge testBranch

+        // To quit the terminal and commit you have to do

+        <esc> :w <enter>
+        to write to the file and

+        <esc> :q <enter>
+        to quit.
+Note: things in <> denote key presses.

+        or Press Esc, next type ":wq" and press Enter

 * git push origin master        // To Push the changes to master

 * git rebase master     // To Take the master codes into different branch